 Lastly, you are able to convert each and all digital assets that you accept to some of our native cryptocurrencies on-demand, and request a payout to your dedicated external wallet.
 These are the options: Bitcoin, Ethereum (including all natively supported ERC20 tokens), Litecoin, Bitcoin Cash, and USDT.

 How to set up fiat payouts?

-Below, you will find an example and step-by-step explanation on how to set up crypto-to-fiat payouts to a bank account, Skrill wallet or Advcash platform.
+Below, you will find an example and step-by-step explanation on how to set up crypto-to-fiat payouts to a bank account.
 You can also enable different fiat payouts at the same time if you want to.
 For this example, we will walk you through the process of setting up fiat payouts to a bank account (SEPA):

 Step #1.
 Open the payout settings

 Go to your CoinGate business account dashboard, click the “Account” section in a menu tab and select the “Payout Settings -> EUR Bank (SEPA)” tab.

 Firstly, enter your payout title.
 It will help you remember what payout option it is if you decide to set up several different ones.
 Next, continue field by field – enter the name of the account holder (it must match with the documents provided during the account verification process), the name of the bank, SWIFT code, and account number (IBAN).